danieleades/requiem/docs/src/integration/mdbook.md

 - [Features](./features.md)
 ```

-Requirements appear as chapters in the generated book, with frontmatter and Markdown body rendered.
+Requirements appear as chapters in the generated book.
+The HRID in the first heading (e.g., `# USR-001 User Authentication`) becomes the page title automatically.

 ## Embedding Requirements